bvsam/ticker-notifier/README.md

 ## About

-An AWS EventBridge chron job that triggers a Lambda function to send an email notification to a list of email addresses when certain tickers have fallen a set percentage from their yearly highs.
+An AWS EventBridge chron job that triggers a Lambda function to send an email notification to a list of recipient email addresses when certain tickers have fallen a set percentage from their yearly highs.

 ## Usage